Accelerate Simulation, Reuse Code, or Protect Intellectual Property by Using S-Function Target

 To deploy your generated S-Function block for inclusion in other models for code generation, provide the files that were generated in the current working folder when the S-Function block was created.
 The required files are:

 The generated S-function code uses Configuration Parameters > Hardware Implementation parameter values that match the host system on which the function was built.
 When you use the S-function in a model for code generation, make sure that these parameter values for the model match the parameter values of the S-function.

 A generated S-Function block can inherit its sample time from the model in which it is placed if certain criteria are met.
 Conditions that govern sample time propagation for both Model blocks and generated S-Function blocks are described in Referenced Model Sample Times and S-Functions That Specify Sample Time Inheritance Rules.

-time independent.
-If the model is unable to inherit sample times, this
+independent.
+If the model is unable to inherit sample times, this setting

 information about this option, see Periodic sample time constraint.